 Making a Case For More Appropriate Possession of Child Pornography Sentencing

-If you have been arrested for child pornography possession, your life circumstances may help you achieve a lighter sentence.
-You should be prepared to speak to your lawyer about your life circumstances and present mitigating factors that affect your case along with your plans for rehabilitation or treatment to correct issues that may have led to your crime.
+If you have been arrested for publishing child pornography, or any other child pornography offence, your life circumstances may help mitigate sentencing.
+You should be prepared to speak to your experience criminal lawyer about your life circumstances and present mitigating factors that affect your case along with your plans for rehabilitation or treatment to address issues that may have led to your crime.

-If you are facing child pornography possession charges, contact William Jaksa for a legal consultation today.
+If you are facing possession of child pornography possession or accessing child pornography charges, contact William Jaksa for a legal consultation today.